yatesmv/EMTwitterSentimentAnalysis/README.md

 All of these scripts were made in Python, using either Jupyter Lab or Jupyter Notebook.

-The script to scrape Twitter requires only:
+The script to scrape Twitter ('TweetScraping.ipynb') requires only:
 * Snscrape
 * pandas

-The following packages are required for the analysis files:
+The following packages are required for the analysis files ('Exploratory Analysis v3.ipynb', 'Updated Sentiment Analysis.ipynb', and 'Baseline Sentiment Analysis.ipynb'):
 * csv
 * SpaCy
 * NLTK